posit-dev/rsconnect-python/README.md

-In addition to various kinds of R content, RStudio Connect also supports the deployment of Jupyter notebooks, Python APIs (such as `flask`-based) and apps (such as Dash-based).
+In addition to various kinds of R content, RStudio Connect also supports the deployment of Jupyter notebooks, Python APIs (such as `flask`-based) and apps (such as Dash).
 Much like deploying R content to RStudio Connect, there are some caveats to understand when replicating your environment on the RStudio Connect server:

 RStudio Connect insists on matching <MAJOR.MINOR> versions of Python.
 For example,